OxfordSemantic/AdvancedWorkshop/1-Foundations/1_2-RDFoxScripts.md

 ## Running scripts

-RDFox will run a script if it's file name is entering as a command.
+When running, RDFox will execute a script when it's file name is entering as a command.
 The file extension is not strictly necessary.

 `file-name.rdfox`